Generalize Symbolic Knowledge With Neural Rule Engine: Neural Rule Engine

 As shown in Figure \ref{fig: AndOrdered}, ``And\_Ordered'' module is designed to process the relation between two groups of sequential labels and output new labels.
 Distance parameter $d$ is required for ``And\_Ordered'' module, indicating the maximum distances between two input sequential labels.
 Distance $-1$ means that the two input labels can be combined at an arbitrary distance.
-For the root node ``And\_Ordered'' in figure \ref{fig: AndOrdered}, the left child output $r_{0}$ is $ 0 \: 0 \: 1 \: 1 \: 0 \: 0 \: 0 \: 0$, indicating that tokens $island$ and $\langle \/e1 \rangle$ are ``found'' respectively by ``Find\_Positive: $island$'' and ``Find\_Positive: $\langle \/e1 \rangle$'', and they are merged by ``And\_Ordered'' in the left node.
-The right child output $r_{1}$ is calculated in the same way. $d_{0}$, indicating the distance from the found token in $r_{0}$, is calculated based on $r_{0}$ and distance parameter $-1$.

-We conduct experiments with CNN and RNN to determine which model works best.
+For the root node ``And\_Ordered'' in Figure \ref{fig: AndOrdered}, the left child output $r_{0}$ is $ 0 \: 0 \: 1 \: 1 \: 0 \: 0 \: 0 \: 0$, indicating that tokens $island$ and $\langle \/e1 \rangle$ are ``found'' respectively by ``Find\_Positive: $island$'' and ``Find\_Positive: $\langle \/e1 \rangle$'', and they are merged by ``And\_Ordered'' in the left node.
+The right child output $r_{1}$ is calculated in the same way. $d_{0}$ and $d_{1}$, indicating the distance from the found token in $r_{0}$ and $r_{1}$, are calculated based on distance $-1$. \footnote{We conduct experiments with CNN and RNN to determine which model works best.
 Experiments show that CNN and RNN are comparable in accuracy, but CNN has a faster speed.
-So we select CNN to implement the modules.
+So we select CNN to implement the modules.}